Chinese East Africa

 Following Admiral Zheng He's explorations of the 14th century, China established trading colonies in eastern Africa and Madagascar.
 At that time, Chinese-influenced territory spanned from Somaliland in the north on down to South Africa.
 A large inland territory was also claimed, though most of China's activities were along the coast.
 The Kingdom of Madagascar was once part of CEA, After the Great Oriental War, China was broken up into several states along traditional cultural and linguistic lines.
 Madagascar came under the Commonwealth's sphere of influence, and Katanga, Kasai and Buganda declared themselves independent, as the Chinese could not control them.
 Madagascar has since sought formal admission to the Commonwealth.

-As a result, the former colonial territory of Chinese East Africa is today a much reduced country and is ruled as a kind of condominium between the various Chinese states under the auspices of the Chinese East Africa Company.
+As a result, the former colonial territory of Chinese East Africa is today a much reduced country and is ruled as a kind of condominium between the constituent states.

 |This article is source material|